FSBO (For Sale By Owner) or Engage a M&A Advisor?

 What’s the Bottom Line?
 M&A Advisors Add Significant Value

-84% of these survey respondents cited the final sale price being equal to or higher than the initial estimate.
+In conclusion, the final sale price was equal to or higher than the initial estimate based on 84% of these survey respondents.
 The results indicate that business owners felt that M&A specialists add important value to the sale transaction.

 (1) Michael B. McDonald IV, Assistant Professor of Finance, Fairfield University (Oct.
 2016)